 Careful in your kitchen

-You can save around £50 a year just by using your kitchen appliances more carefully:
+You can save nearly £50 a year just by using your kitchen appliances more carefully:

 - Use a bowl to wash up rather than a running tap and save £30 a year in energy bills.

 - Only fill the kettle with the amount of water that you need and save around £7 a year.